wolfgangB33r/OpenTelemetry-Course/course/step-04.md

 The instrumentation code of the Flask application has been modified to not only send the spans to the local console but also to a OLTP span exporter.

+Be aware that the value of the headers environment variable in OTEL_EXPORTER_OTLP_TRACES_HEADERS needs to be URL encoded, which means that the space character between Api-Token and the secret needs to be replaces with '%20'!

 ```python
 from flask import Flask
 import json